George Braund: Honours

-He was posthumously mentioned in dispatches.
+He was posthumously mentioned in despatches.
 On 30 November 1915 in the New South Wales Legislative Assembly the Speaker unveiled a commemorative tablet in honour of Braund and Sergeant Edward Larkin, the Member for Willoughby who also fell at Gallipoli.
 The plaque reads:

 In time of Peace they readily asserted the rights of citizenship.
 In time of war they fiercely protected them.